 - Composite restoration: Tooth-coloured composite resins are used to cover the exposed surface of the root, hide any discolouration, and close gaps between teeth.

-- Orthodontics: Teeth than have changed position because of gum recession can be repositioned with braces.
+- Orthodontics: Teeth that have changed position because of gum recession can be repositioned with adult braces.

 Keep in mind that these should only be performed after your oral hygiene has improved and you are free from gum disease, otherwise you are likely to experience further gum problems.